aclark4life/blog-2017/index.rst

 Welcome to Alex Clark's Blog!
 =============================================

-Hello World!
-Find more about me here: :ref:`about`

-Here is a list of most recent posts:

 .. postlist:: 5
    :excerpts:

 .. `toctree` directive, below, contains list of non-post `.rst` files.
    This is how they appear in Navigation sidebar.
 Note that directive